neuroid/nagios-check_hardware_raid/README.md

 ---------

 The plugin checks all available array units.
-If all of them are healthy or verifying OK state is reported.
-If any of them is rebuilding WARNING state is reported.
+If all of them are healthy or verifying, OK state is reported.
+If any of them is rebuilding, WARNING state is reported.
 In all other cases the plugin reports a CRITICAL state.
-Additionally if the BBU check fails CRITICAL state is reported regardless of the array state.
+Additionally, if the BBU check fails CRITICAL state is reported regardless of the array state.

 Plugin output contains info about all array units and drives and optionally about batter backup units.